On the embeddings of selfadjoint operator spaces: Positive generation

 In \cite[Lemma 2.9]{CS22} it is shown that $e_\la^n:=(e_\la\otimes I_n)_\la$ is an approximate order unit for $M_n(E)$.
 We say that $(e_\la)_{\la}$ is \emph{matrix norm-defining} if for every $n\in \bN$ and $x\in M_n(E)$ we have

 By \cite[Proposition 2.10]{CS22} those spaces are selfadjoint operator spaces in our sense.

-In the third paragraph of the proof of \cite[Proposition 2.13]{CS22}, it is used that, in such a context, the inclusion of $E$ inside $\ca(E)$ extends to a unital complete order embedding $E^\# \subseteq \ca(E)^\#$, thus allowing the extension of a contractive positive functional of $E^\#$ to a contractive positive functional of $\ca(E)^\#$, and hence from $E$ to $\ca(E)$.
+In order to obtain extensions, the authors in \cite{CS22} consider selfadjoint operator spaces $E \subseteq \ca(E)$ that contain a matrix norm-defining order unit for the \emph{entire} $\ca(E)$.
+In the third paragraph of the proof of \cite[Proposition 2.13]{CS22}, it is used that, in this case, the inclusion of $E \subseteq \ca(E)$ extends to a unital complete order embedding $E^\# \subseteq \ca(E)^\#$, thus allowing the extension of a contractive positive functional.
 In order to show that $E \subseteq \ca(E)$ is an embedding we can show that \cite[Lemma 2.11]{CS22} is an “if and only if” statement.

 \begin{lemma} Let $E$ be a selfadjoint operator space and let $(e_\la)_\la$ be matrix norm-defining approximate order unit for $E$.
 Let $\vphi \colon E \to \bC$ be a selfadjoint functional.
 Then, $\vphi$ is positive if and only if $\| \vphi\| = \lim \vphi(e_{\la})$.